Physical Therapy for Dancers, Amy Werner DPT

 As a Doctor of Physical Therapy specialized in Dance Medicine, Amy brings specialized treatment skills to every patient.
 It is this attention to detail of movement, combined with her training as a dancer, that uniquely qualifies her to help the Portland Oregon metro area dancers stay strong and healthy.

-Dance Medicine with Amy Werner, DPT in Portland OR and Vancouver WA
+Dance Medicine in Portland OR and Vancouver WA